Deokma/VortexAiHelper/README.md

 # 🎮 VortexAI Helper

-> Smart AI-powered assistant for automating mod downloads via the Vortex Mod Manager.
-> Learns from your actions — so you only have to click once.

----

 ## 📖 What is this?

 Downloading mods through Vortex often involves the same repetitive sequence of clicks: hit **Download Manually** in Vortex, then confirm a couple of prompts in the browser.
 VortexAI Helper records that sequence once, trains a small neural network on it, and then replicates it automatically — forever, if you want.